GOVERNING COUNCIL MEMBERS

 Paola Babb is a native Spanish speaker originally from Jalisco, Mexico, but has lived in Colorado most of her life.
 Her mother and father always provided, but as undocumented immigrants, they did not always have access to healthy foods and resources.

-She pursued a degree in nutrition and dietetics and at the beginning of her career and served as a WIC nutrition educator.
+She pursued a degree in nutrition and dietetics, and at the beginning of her career, served as a WIC nutrition educator.
 Her experience educating diverse communities needing to provide food for their families was powerful, and instead of becoming a dietitian, she fell deep into food access work.
 She later managed a food pantry in Westminster and served as an advocate for food justice at Hunger Free Colorado.
-Currently, she is a public health specialist at Denver Department of Public Health and Environment (DDPHE), where she supports communities in the West Colfax neighborhoods of Denver to drive the change needed to design a local food system that works for them.
+Currently, she is a public health specialist at the Denver Department of Public Health and Environment (DDPHE), where she supports communities in the West Colfax neighborhoods of Denver to drive the change needed to design a local food system that works for them.
 Paola has a lot of passion and experience in convening the voices of those most impacted and with lived experience to move this work forward.

 Paola is also a ballet folklorico dancer and in her spare time enjoys watching anime, listening to BTS, and doing embroidery.